Rangers must heed wake-up call to halt nightmare week

 Van Bronckhorst made four changes in the game, three at half time across defence, midfield and attack.
 That tells its own story.
 The ball was not sticking in attack, so kept coming back.
 When it came back, Ajax's patience, combined with sumptuous movement, left Rangers vulnerable time and time again.

 But of the four goals, only Steven Berghuis' shot, which took a huge deflection off James Sands, could be argued as being unfortunate.
-A free header, weak defending and a horror back pass were all contributing factors to goals for an Ajax side who needed absolutely no help.
+A free header, weak defending and a horror back pass were all contributing factors to goals for a swaggering Ajax side which needed absolutely no help.

 "We knew it would be tough and it showed today," Van Brockhorst told BT Sport.